-Disinfectants and Cleaning Supplies These include the disinfectants, laundry detergents, and other cleaning supplies that we use 2-4 times per day.
-We use specialized & costly disinfectants in the puppy room, the play yards, and in the house.
-We wash approximately 2-3 loads of laundry per day for just one litter of puppies.
+Disinfectants and Cleaning Supplies These include disinfectants, laundry detergents, and other cleaning supplies we use 2-4 times per day.
+We use specialized & costly disinfectants in the puppy room, the play yards, and the house.
+We wash approximately 2-3 loads of laundry daily for just one litter of puppies.
 We go through a lot of cleaning supplies!
 We average approximately $250 in cleaning supplies alone per litter.

 Deworming Medication and Vaccinations We purchase our own anthelmintic (deworming medications) medications and vaccinations and administer these things here at home.
 We spend about $200 on anthelmintic medications and $300 on vaccinations per litter.
 These costs include the syringes and needles needed to administer.

-Snuggle Puppy We purchase a brand new Snuggle Puppy for each and every puppy and send this home with them, because we know that they work.
+Snuggle Puppy We purchase a brand new Snuggle Puppy for every puppy and send this home with them because we know that they work.
 One Snuggle Puppy retails for approximately $40.

 Vet Exam We have a litter examination completed around 7 weeks of age by our local primary care veterinarian.
 This exam costs approximately $25 per puppy.

-Dam and Sire Lease We own our own dams, and most of our own sires.
+Dam and Sire Lease We own our dams and most of our sires.
 These dogs cost anywhere from $2000-$4000 to purchase as puppies.
-We raise these dogs to sexual maturity (the cost of owning a healthy dog is approximately $2000/year) and spend approximately $2000 in health testing and other pre-breeding costs.
+We raise these dogs to sexual maturity (the cost of owning a healthy dog is approximately $2000/year) and spend approximately $2000 on health testing and other pre-breeding costs.
 We expect a part of your deposit to help us recoup these costs.

 Property Lease We raise our puppies inside our home.
-Approximately 900 square feet of the inside of our home is dedicated to rearing puppies.
+Approximately 900 square feet of the inside of our home are dedicated to rearing puppies.
 In addition, our entire front and back yards, where we have landscaped and laid artificial turf, are dedicated to raising puppies.
-So we expect for a part of your deposit to help us pay a part of our monthly housing costs including rent, utilities, and upkeep.
+So we expect a part of your deposit to help us pay some of our monthly housing costs including rent, utilities, and upkeep.

 Since we are only charging you for supplies (outlined above), and not our time, we expect you to be present daily, from birth to eight weeks, to complete the following protocol: